chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 So where do the libraries show up on this chart?

-No surprise here, boost is the compatibility champ, supporting all versions of C++.
+No surprise here, boost is the compatibility champ, supporting all versions of C++ back to 98.

 I think in today's world, C++14 is a strong local optimum.
 The marginal exclusion compared to C++11 is very small, but the features you gain are extremely useful for units libraries.
 Both Au and